Bareilly district

 Bareilly district (/hi/) belongs to the state Uttar Pradesh in northern India.
-Its capital is Bareilly city and it is divided in six administrative division or tehsils: Aonla, Baheri, Bareilly city, Faridpur, Mirganj, and Nawabganj.
+Its capital is Bareilly city and it is divided into six administrative divisions or tehsils: Aonla, Baheri, Bareilly city, Faridpur, Mirganj, and Nawabganj.
 The Bareilly district is a part of the Bareilly Division and occupies an area of 4120 km^{2} with a population of 4,448,359 people (previously it was 3,618,589) according to the census of 2011.

 The modern City of Bareilly was founded by Mukrand Rai in 1657.
 Later it became the capital of the Rohilkhand region before getting handed over to Nawab Vazir of Awadh and then to the East India Company, becoming an integral part of India.

 History

 Ancient period

 Historically, the region was the capital of the ancient kingdom of Panchala.
 The Panchalas occupied the country to the east of the Kurus, between the upper Himalayas and the river Ganges.
 The country was divided into Uttara-Panchala and Dakshina-Panchala.
 The northern Panchala had its capital at Ahichatra (also known as Adhichhatra and Chhatravati, near present-day Aonla) tehsil of Bareilly district, while southern Panchala had it capital at Kampilya or Kampil in Farrukhabad district.
 The famous city of Kannauj or Kanyakubja was situated in the kingdom of Panchala.
 According to the epic Mahābhārata, Bareilly region (Panchala, in present - day Uttar Pradesh and nearby regions) is said to be the birthplace of Draupadi, who was also referred to as 'Panchali'.

 The position of the Panchala kingdom in Iron Age Vedic India.

 The last two Panchala clans, the Somakas and the Srinjayas are mentioned in the Mahabharata and the Puranas.
 King Drupada, whose daughter Draupadi was married to the Pandavas belonged to the Somaka clan.
 However, the Mahabharata and the Puranas consider the ruling clan of the northern Panchala as an offshoot of the Bharata clan.
 Divodasa, Sudas, Srinjaya, Somaka and Drupada (also called Yajnasena) were the most notable rulers of this clan.

 During 176 – 166 BC, Panchala coins were minted at Bareilly and the surrounding areas.
 It was the Kushan and Gupta kings who established mints here.
 The city's continued status as a mint town since the beginning of the Christian era was helped by the fact that Bareilly was never a disturbed area (except at the time of the Indian Independence Struggle).

 Found at Ganga Ghati in abundance were the Adi Vigraha and Shree Vigraha coins of the Pratihara Kings that were minted here between the 4th to the 9th centuries.
 Dating to this period are also the silver coins – similar to those of Firoz Second – known as Indo-Sasanian.